OpenFn/docs/docs/manage-projects/staging-prod.md

 ![Spec Staging](/img/path_staging.png)

 6. You're now all set up!
-7. To sync a change from your staging project to production, go to your staging project on OpenFn and make edits to your job.
+7. To sync a change from your Staging project to Production **using the OpenFn app**, go to your `Staging` project on OpenFn and make edits to your job.
+Then go to your project's `Settings` > Sync to `GitHub`, and click `Initiate Sync to Branch`.
-8. Then go to Settings > Synch to GitHub, and click Initiate Sync to Branch
+8. Alternatively, you can make edits directly to the job code on Github, and commit them to the `staging` branch on Github.
-9. Head over to GitHub.
-On your staging branch you'll see an update that there have been recent changes.
-Click `Compare & pull request`
+9. Once you've committed edits to your `staging` branch, on Github you'll see an update that there have been recent changes.
+Click `Compare & pull request`.

 ![Create Pull Request](/img/staging_pushes.png)